 The RTP supports the planning, development, and maintenance of inter- and intracity transit, and pedestrian and bicycle facilities as critical components to the regional transportation network and to achieving the regional goals.
-Lane Transit District and local jurisdictions program projects to provide for better transit, pedestrian and bicycle facilities throughout the region and connections beyond.
+Lane Transit District and local jurisdictions program projects to provide for better transit, pedestrian, and bicycle facilities throughout the region and connections beyond.
 Local TSPs support this through policies, programs, and projects.
+Examples of upcoming projects to provide a more connected bicycle and pedestrian network include these projects in the City of Eugene: Broadway pedestrian enhancements, Amazon and 34th Avenue pedestrian and bicycle bridge, Hilyard extension two-way conversion, Oakway Road at Coburg Road roundabout, Grant Street pedestrian and bicycle bridge, and the Jay Street Bridge.